All images enlarge in a new window with a click; all blue text is clickable.

 Picture this- it is 2:00 p.m. and you’ve been cycling along the coastal roads of eastern Cuba and you spot a beautiful stretch of uninhabited beach.
 It is hot and you decide that this is where you will be spending the rest of the day.
 You wheel your bike towards the beach and lean it against the tree while you go about putting up the tent in the shade.
 Soon you are in the water in your own little piece of paradise and looking back at your tent- the end of another great day on the move.

-That is how I thought it might be when the idea of Cuba first crossed my mind.
+That is how I thought it would be when the idea of Cuba first crossed my mind.
 Island, beaches, tent…freedom.
 Not every night but maybe every other.
 The original plan was to take along my lightest tent (a 1 kg.
 Big Agnes UL Fly Creek) along with my lightest sleeping bag and a Thermarest pad.
 I figured I would spend maybe a third to a half of the nights camping and find accommodation for the rest of the time.

 Well, it turns out that Cuba doesn’t really work that way.
 Camping is not encouraged and may even be illegal.
 There aren’t any KOA campgrounds along the highway or down by the beach.
 You can, of course, find online accounts of keen cyclists who have camped in the “wild” and had a great time but given that the locals don’t really want you to be doing it, I have decided to pass up on the tenting option this first time in Cuba.
 Check out this Lonely Planet thread for a discussion of camping on the beach in Cuba.
+[Do note that the people commenting are not cyclists and, as often as not, have pulled up to their spot on the beach in their car.]

 So my load will definitely be a little lighter thanks to my revised plans.
 It does turn out that Cuba has campismos, used mostly by Cubans on vacation but sometimes open to tourists.
 These are not tenting places but rather campgrounds with rentable huts.
 Of the eighteen nights I’ll be needing accommodation in Cuba, I plan to stay in one campismo.
 Campismo Yacobo Abajo is on the way from Baracoa to Guantanamo and will make a great stop after my ride over the Farola, the mountain road that crosses the Sierra Cristal.
 The fact that I’ll be passing through on a Monday may complicate things if it is closed (as campismos often are from Monday to Thursday).
 I’ll phone ahead from Baracoa to make arrangements.
 Time will tell!